chimera-linux/chimera-linux.github.io/_docs/configuration/games.md

 ## Minecraft

-You can play Minecraft natively on Chimera on the `x86_64` architecture, and possibly others with custom JARs.
+You can play Minecraft natively on Chimera on the `x86_64` architecture (and possibly others with custom JARs).

 First, you will need Java.
 Install OpenJDK 17: